Dear Stall Holder

 3. Special requests are to be made at the time of booking.
 I.e. Electrical points for lights, more room for wheelchair users or hanging rails.
 We shall endeavour to accommodate your request where possible.
 An arrangement will be reached by both parties and agreed upon before stall payment is taken and your booking is finalised.

-4. Payments Types Most of our events are pay cash on the day with the exception of The Craft Antique and Collectors Fairs.
-Payments for this event are to be made at time of booking via Bank transfer, Cheque or Pay Pal
+4. Payments Most of our events are pay cash on the day except for Art, Crafts, Antique and Collectors Fairs.
+Payments for these events are to be made at time of booking via Bank transfer.

 Full details of payment procedure will be given at time of booking.

-7. Arrival On arrival please check-in at the front table.
-Stall holder liaison’s will show you to your table/s.
+7. Arrival On arrival please enter at the main entrance on Waterloo Road and report to the check-in table, our Stallholder liaison’s will then show you to your table/s.
 (Which is non-negotiable)

-Please bring your products into the church in an orderly fashion and respect other stall holders and volunteers who are helping out on the day.
+Please bring your products into the church in an orderly fashion and respect other stallholders and volunteers who are helping on the day.

 8. Presentation & Products.
 We aim to provide variety to the public and you are required to exhibit/sell the products that were described at the time of your booking.
 Stall holders must set up within the boundaries of their allotted stall and not encroach onto their neighbouring stall holder.
 All tables are to be well presented and covered with a clean floor length cloth.